 Certain data collection obligations are placed on us by the DfE.
 To find out more about the data collection requirements placed on us by the DfE (for example; via the school census) visit: www.gov.uk/education/data-collection-and-censuses-for-schools.

 The above listed third party suppliers will process data on our behalf.
-Therefore, we investigate these third party suppliers to ensure their compliance with Relevant Data Protection Laws and specify their obligations in written contracts.
+Therefore, we audit these third party suppliers to ensure their compliance with Relevant Data Protection Laws and specify their obligations in written contracts.

-6. How Data will be processed
+6. How Personal Data will be processed

 Personal Data may be processed in a variety of ways; this will include but is not limited to: